markuspoerschke/iCal/website/docs/component-event.md

 ---
-currentMenu: components/event
-title: Event Component
+title: Event
 ---

-# Event

 The event domain object `\Eluceo\iCal\Domain\Entity\Event` represents a scheduled amount of time on a calendar.
 For example, it can be an one-hour lunch meeting from 12:00 to 13:00 on 24th of december.

 ## Create new instance

-When creating a new instance with the static method `Event::create`, the optional parameter `$uniqueIdentifier` can be set.
+When creating a new instance with the default construct method `new Event()`, the optional parameter `$uniqueIdentifier` can be set.
 If it is not set, then a random, but unique identifier is created.

 ```php